Set analysis settings

 • As specified—The cell size is defined using a custom number value.

-• From layer—The cell size is defined by the cell size of an existing layer on the web map.
+• From layer—The cell size is defined by the cell size of an existing layer.
 Click the Layer button to choose from a list of layers.

 Mask